-Handsome oak trees have been planted in a Padiham park to commemorate the 100th anniversary of the end of World War One.
+Oak trees planted in Padiham park to mark centenary of end of World War One

 The trees were donated to Memorial Park as part of an initiative by Burnley Council to plant 100 trees in the borough to mark the centenary.